atn832/fake_cloud_firestore/README.md

 Fakes to write unit tests for Cloud Firestore.
 Instantiate a `FakeFirebaseFirestore`, then pass it around your project as if it were a `FirebaseFirestore`.
-This fake acts like Firestore except it will only keep the state in memory.
+This Fake acts like Firestore except that will only keep the data in memory.
 To help debug, you can use `FakeFirebaseFirestore.dump()` to see what's in the fake database.
 This is useful to set up the state of your database, then check that your UI behaves the way you expect.

+This project is made to work together with [firebase_auth_mocks](https://pub.dev/packages/firebase_auth_mocks).
+If you use them together, you can even test your app with security rules.

 ## Usage